Self Care For Women Idea: Get Creative!

 I find that when one freewrites like this, a lot of suppressed emotions can be released.
 Once these emotions are out of your body and on paper, you can then go one step further to releasing these feelings for good by burning the paper or tearing it up.
 If you aren’t ready to let them go, you could always keep the writing, of course, even if you don’t plan to ever read it again.

-Self care is about engaging in activities that makes you feel good about yourself and give you a break from whatever is causing you stress.
+Self care for women is about engaging in activities that makes you feel good about yourself and give you a break from whatever is causing you stress.
 By participating in creative and artistic self-care activities, you spend more time focusing on yourself and letting your inner creative bloom.

 Getting artistic is another super-easy way to be creative, while practicing self care.
 You should have some hobbies and activities you truly enjoy, just for yourself—activities that involve more than just watching Netflix and zoning out.

 So, grab a sketchbook and some art tools to draw, sketch, or paint as you wish.
 Don’t think you are capable of creating art?
 Well, you are wrong; everyone has at least a little artistic ability.
 Get on YouTube, and search for tutorials on sketching, watercolor painting, or even flow painting.
 Immerse yourself in a new way to be artistic and to create.
 Personally, I couldn’t draw a recognizable stick figure if my life depended on it, but it doesn’t mean I won’t try!

 Why is your Instagram account full of pictures of adults coloring?
 Because it’s a fun, addictive, therapeutic, and oh-so-pretty way to practice self care!
 I have seen adult coloring books focused on a wide variety of topics from The Golden Girls (which absolutely cracked me up, so of course I bought it!) to intricate, lacy mandalas.